jozilug/jozilug.github.io/constitution/index.md

 -----------------
 1. A quorum for Committee meetings shall be four members.
 1. All matters before the committee shall be decided by means of a majority vote.
 In the event of an equal split in the votes, the Chairperson (or acting Chairperson) may exercise a casting vote.
-1. While minutes of meetings are not taken, any important decisions taken that affect CLUG will be publically announced on the [[CLUG_Mailing_Lists|clug-announce mailing list]], and thereby archived.
+1. While minutes of meetings are not taken, any important decisions taken that affect JoziLUG will be publically announced on the JoziLUG mailing list, and thereby archived.
 1. Committee meetings shall be announced by the Chairperson at least 24 hours before the proposed time of the meeting.

 Functions of Office Bearers